 - Grinding: If you want your spices to remain whole, then you can skip this step.
 Grinding is the process of breaking your whole spices into smaller particles and powder form.
 There are specialized spice business equipment that will help you crush whole spices.

 - Sieving: In this step, the finely ground spices are sorted out once more to remove any impurities.
 It can also be done manually or automatically.

 - Blending: This process involves mixing ground spices according to custom requirements or recipes.
 For instance, you may want to mix some turmeric with ginger.

-- Packaging: The final step in the spice processing flow chart is spice storage and packaging.
-There are different types of spice filling and spice packaging machines that makes this process easier.
+- Packaging: The final step in the spice processing flow chart is spice storage and spice packaging.
+There are different types of spice filling and spice packaging machines that make this process easier.

 Now that you know all the steps involved in the spice manufacturing process, we can look at the equipment you need to make and sell spices online.